Sathwik004/Rental-Cycle-Web/Readme.md

 - [ ] Design an admin panel for managing bicycles and user accounts
 - [ ] Implement a payment gateway for rental transactions
 - [ ] Add a rating and feedback system for users to provide reviews

-## Finished Tasks
+- [ ] Cleaner UI in booking page

-- [ ] Set up database schema and models
+- [ ] Clean up initial assets and files

-- [ ] Implement user authentication functionality
+- [x] Set up database schema and models
-- [ ] Implement user registration and login functionality
+- [x] Implement user authentication functionality
-- [ ] Create a dashboard for users to view available bicycles
+- [x] Implement user registration and login functionality
-- [ ] Create a basic UI layout for the application
+- [x] Create a dashboard for users to view available bicycles
-- [ ] Set up project structure and dependencies
+- [x] Create a basic UI layout for the application
-- None
+- [x] Set up project structure and dependencies